Bachelor & Master Theses

 ---|---|---|

-1 | Application | There is currently no specific application period, but students are strongly encouraged to apply as early as possible.
-Applications for any of the topics listed below must be submitted through the form at the bottom of the page.
+We encourage you to submit your application before these deadlines.
+Applications must be submitted through the form at the bottom of the page.
 We will respond to all applications within two weeks at the latest.
 As a small team committed to providing intensive, high-quality supervision, we can only supervise a limited number of theses each semester.
 Priority will be given to students who have completed at least one course or seminar offered by our chair. |

 2 | Proposal | If their application was successful, students should start working on a detailed thesis proposal.
 The proposal is very important, as it defines the research objectives and sets clear expectations for the thesis.
 The proposal must follow the provided template, be approximately 5 pages in length, and include the following elements: